Registration is now closed. Questions? Email us at [email protected]

 Read these registration guidelines before registering

-Adult Registration: Adult registration is $40 and will allow you to participate on one device.
+Adult Registration for anyone over the age of 18 years: Adult registration is $40 and will allow you to participate on one device.
 Additional adults in a family may register for $20.
 If your financial situation precludes you from paying for registration, please email [email protected] for a free ticket.
 We have a limited number of free tickets to offer to people with CLOVES and their families.

 If you’d like to make a donation for a family to attend this conference for free, please donate here and write conference in the memo line.

 Full refunds will be provided until June 15, 2021.
 Registrants must request in writing to [email protected], the request for a refund.
 Refund requests will be processed within three business days of the request.